vv-yugoff/prohibition-of-forwarding-messages-from-a-telegram-bot/README.md

 # Prohibition of forwarding messages from a telegram-bot

-At this stage, I’m looking for a way to prevent messages from being sent to users from a telegram-bot
+In order to prohibit sending messages from the telegram bot to other places, we used the function protect_content=True from the site https://core.telegram.org/bots/api#sendmessage